Aedes pembaensis

-Aedes pembaensis is a mosquito (Diptera: Culicidae).
+Aedes pembaensis is a species of mosquito (Diptera: Culicidae) in the genus Aedes.

 Distribution

 Aedes pembaensis is the only representative of the Skusea subgenus on the African mainland, but several closely related species (Aedes lambrechti, cartroni, and moucheti) are present in Madagascar and some islands of the Indian Ocean.
 Aedes pembaensis is found on the east coast of Africa, as far north as Pate Island, Kenya and as far south as Maputo, Mozambique.